 Abstraction is not meant to be understood through the lens of the visual world; like poetry, it's meant to be filtered through the mind and felt in the heart.

 I surrender part of my sleep by getting up very early so I can enjoy the quiet of my home.
 I make a cup of coffee, light a candle and sit.
 This series is a reflection of those morning meditations.

 Inspired by a trip to Chartres Cathedral in France, this series explores the soul of the feminine.
-Heroic, graceful, driven by determination and intelligence, independent, sensuous, inclusive, strong, mysterious, loving.
+Heroic, graceful, driven by determination and intellect, independent, sensuous, inclusive, powerful, mysterious, loving.

 One of my favorite substrates is paper.
 I love the way it receives charcoal, paint and other mediums.
 And there's a freedom to working on paper, perhaps because it's not as precious as linen, cotton or board.

 I start each session by making a mark on a chalk board with a calligraphy brush dipped in water.
 This mark will disappear, a subtle reminder not to take myself too seriously.